ipfs-inactive/docs/content/_index.md

 We’ve split out some of the major parts of IPFS into separate projects over time — while they’re still critical components of IPFS, they can be useful in a variety of other contexts, too.
 Check their individual sites for specific information and references:

-- [Libp2p](https://libp2p.io) manages all the peer-to-peer networking parts of IFPS.
+- [Libp2p](https://libp2p.io) manages all the peer-to-peer networking parts of IPFS.
 - [Multiformats](https://multiformats.io) is a variety of *self-describing* data formats.
 - [IPLD](https://ipld.io) is a set of tools for describing links between content-addressed data, like IPFS files, Git commits, or Ethereum blocks.